12ff806/12ff806.github.io/_posts/2017-07-09-debmirror.md

 Solution
 --------

-update the repository and import the new keys
+Update the repository and import the new keys

 ```sh
 $ aptitude update